-A reserve trust is a legal body which cares for a Crown reserve on behalf of the people of NSW.
+A reserve trust is a legal body that cares for a Crown reserve on behalf of the people of NSW.

 NSW has more than 30,000 Crown reserves, of which more than 700 are managed by community volunteers and councils through reserve trusts.

-Reserve trusts enable the NSW Government, local councils and members of the community to manage and care for these significant parts of the state for the benefit or everyone.
+Reserve trusts enable the NSW Government, local councils and members of the community to manage and care for these significant parts of the state for everyone's benefit.

 - recognise and conserve the special values of Crown reserves

 - ensure that all persons have the opportunity to appreciate and enjoy these values

 - protect reserves for future generations

-- expand the reserves to meet community needs.
+- manage the reserves to meet community needs.